slimslenderslacks/registry/docs/guides/publishing/publish-server.md

 mcp-publisher login dns --domain yourcompany.com --private-key $(openssl pkey -in key.pem -noout -text | grep -A3 "priv:" | tail -n +2 | tr -d ' :\n')
 ```

+The ECDSA P-384 crypto algorithm is also supported, along with HTTP-based authenication.
+See the [publisher CLI commands reference](../../reference/cli/commands.md) for more details.

 ## Step 5: Publish Your Server

 With authentication complete, publish your server: